Internal Deadline: November 20, 2014

 Liaison: Troy Cross

-Potential applicants are asked to request application information from Michelle Johnson in Greywood.
-Internal applications are due by noon on November 21 and must include detailed information about the Ph.D. program to which the candidate wishes to apply.
+Potential applicants should use this form to request an internal application.
+Internal applications are due by noon on November 20 and must include detailed information about the Ph.D. program to which the candidate wishes to apply.
 The Cambridge University Graduate Prospectus can be found online (http://admin.cam.ac.uk/students/gradadmissions/prospec/).
 Applications for the Sperling Studentship are reviewed by Reed's Committee on Fellowships and Awards.
-The Committee will seek evidence of the applicant's capacity to complete the Studentship with distinction.
-Reed students and graduates interested in the Sperling Studentship should also check out the Gates Cambridge Scholarship program (http://www.gatescambridge.org/).
+Reed students and graduates interested in the Sperling Studentship should also consider the Gates Cambridge Scholarship program.
+Contact Michelle Johnson with any questions.

 For additional Reed-specific commentary on study in the UK, including Cambridge, go to http://people.reed.edu/~brashiek/Rhodes-Marshall/index.html